codewith-pavel/imdb-movie-reviews-sentiment-prediction/README.md

    - While the accuracy is slightly lower than the top ML models, it provides **better balance in precision and recall** for imbalanced datasets.
    - Deep learning models like this can capture complex patterns that classical ML models may miss, especially in sequential or text-based data.

-## Demo Script: Sentiment Prediction with Hybrid Bi-LSTM + Bi-GRU
+# Sentiment Prediction Demo

-This script allows **real-time sentiment prediction** using a trained hybrid Bi-LSTM + Bi-GRU model.
+This script supports **real-time sentiment prediction** using either **ML classifiers** or a **Hybrid Bi-LSTM + Bi-GRU deep learning model**.

-### Features
+## Features

 - **Predefined Sentences**
-  - The script first predicts sentiment for a set of predefined demo sentences.
+  - Predicts sentiment and probability for demo sentences.
-  - Displays the predicted label (Positive: 1, Negative: 0) and probability for each sentence.
+  - ML: Uses vectorizer (TF-IDF/CountVectorizer) + classifier.
+  - DL: Uses embedding + Bi-LSTM/Bi-GRU layers.

 - **Interactive Mode**
-  - Users can enter custom sentences for prediction.
+  - Users can type custom sentences.
-  - Type `exit` to quit the interactive mode.
+  - Type `exit` to quit.
-  - Each input sentence is processed, and the model outputs predicted sentiment along with the probability.
+  - Shows predicted sentiment and probability.

-- **Hybrid Model Option**
-  - Combines Bi-LSTM and Bi-GRU layers to leverage sequential patterns in text.
-  - Provides robust predictions for both predefined and user-input sentences.
+- **Multiple Classifier/Model Support**
+  - ML: Logistic Regression, SVM, Random Forest, Naive Bayes.
+  - DL: Hybrid Bi-LSTM + Bi-GRU.
+  - Ensemble options (stacking) available for ML.
+ChatGPT said:

+**The image shows a console output of a sentiment prediction demo.
+It includes predictions for predefined sentences and an interactive mode where the user inputs custom sentences, with each sentence displaying the predicted sentiment (Positive/Negative) and its probability.**
 <img width="955" height="556" alt="demo_script" src="https://github.com/user-attachments/assets/23f1ea88-e661-4dd4-97e0-758ac0ecccb2" />